 Before loading any images to your website, make sure the name of the image you are loading describes, briefly, the contents of the image.
 Make sure to replace that IMG_1092.jpg with words, like SeeMeMediaLogo.jpg.
 Search engines are reading the code of your site, and when they see the file name, they are able to pull the words out of the image names, to help with image searches.
 If you use the name given to an image by your camera, you are not telling the search engine what the picture is.

 Speaking of images, alt and title text are used to describe images in your pages to search engines.
 Search engines can’t look at the images on your page to determine the contents of the image.
 By providing an Alt text for every one of the images on your page you are able to tell the search engine the content of each of your pictures.
 This will also help your images to be found in the Image search area of a search engine, helping to lead people to your page.
 READ MORE>>>

 Be sure you link within your pages to your own content.
 This may be as simple as a menu item or on-page sitemap or as complex as links to the text within your pages to other content on your site.
 These internal links show how your content is linked and provides value to search engines trying to help their searchers find content that you provide.

 Creating links to other reputable websites is just as important as linking to content from within your site.
 Outbound links are links that you use to show people more about something you are writing about.
 These links should always open in a new window or tab but should be used whenever possible to show reputable sources for your content.

 Having a tool to capture and review your site’s visitors will help you to see how people are finding your website.
-Webmaster Tools and Google Analytics are just a few of the various tools available to allow you or your SEO team to review the content that is being consumed by your visitors.
-SEM Rush is another analytics tool that will allow you to see opportunities to improve your site compared to other sites like yours.
+Google Search Console, Bing Webmaster Tools and Google Analytics are just a few of the various tools available to allow you or your SEO team to review the content that is being consumed by your visitors.
+SEMRush is another SEO based analytics tool that will allow you to see opportunities to improve your site compared to other sites like yours.